objektwerks/gears/README.md

 Gears
 -----
->Gears feature tests using uJson and Scala 3.
+>Gears feature tests using uJson and Scala 3, targeting the JVM ( not Scala Native ).

 Note
 ----